KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ### OOTF

+Opto-optical-transfer-function
+Input signal to the OOTF is the scene linear light.
+The OOTF maps relative scene linear light to display linear light.
+For more information see the ITU BT.2100 specification.

-Resulting linear scene light values shall be display mapped according to the parameter `Reference PQ OOTF` of ITU BT.2100
+Resulting linear scene light values (the pixel output) shall be display mapped according to the parameter `Reference PQ OOTF` of ITU BT.2100
 The opto-optical reference transform shall be applied, the reference transform compatible with both SDR and HDR displays is described in ITU BT.2390 with the use of range extension and gamma values.

 E′ = G709[E] = pow(1.099 (rangeExtension * E), 0.45) – 0.099 for 1 > E > 0.0003024